AngelosPsy/multifear/README.md

 3)  CS+/CS- differences in the last half of the trials.

-4)  CS+/CS- diffenreces between the last and first trial.
+4)  CS+/CS- differences between the last and first trial.

 The cutoff for these differences are defined as 0, 0.05, and 1.
 So, we have every criterion, for every cutoff.
 So, what the function does is